 - Relaxation: it is essential that our minds be in a relaxed and at ease state, rather than a tense and constricted one.
 Likewise, we need to position our bodies in a way that allows them to be relaxed and at ease, without being contracted or tensed in any part and in general.
-We need a position that allows the body to be at relative comfort, without having to exert any significant and tiring effort nor having any detrimental pain or discomfort.
+We need a position that allows the body to be at relative comfort, without having to exert any significant and tiring effort nor having any detrimental pain or discomfort (keep in mind that it is not possible to remove all pain and discomfort – remove what you can, and accept the rest as part of the practice).
 However, it should not also be too relaxed, so that we do not fall asleep and are able to maintain stillness and vigilance.
 So, probably do not choose the plank position for meditation.

 Note: some mindful movement practices such as Qigong and Yoga purposefully make use of strainful postures in their methods and development.

 - Stillness: just like we want to cultivate stability and focus in the mind, so too we can settle the body in a way the supports and embodies stillness.
 Choose a position that allows you to remain still like a lake, motionless like a mountain, for as long as necessary.
 This is also why there should not be too much pain or discomfort, nor be a position which is difficult to maintain.
 Find a place where ideally you will not be disturbed, and if you ever need to move, do so mindfully.

 Note: there are also forms of moving meditation, including walking meditation and the mindful movement practices referred above.
 You can even meditate while running to catch the bus!